babyman/slug-lang/README.md

 Shell scripts
 ---
-The following shell script works.
+The following shell script structure should also with `slug` on your system path

 ```shell
 #!/usr/bin/env slug